ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 }
 ```

 Put your Ethereum derived hexadecimal address (without `0x`) like what you have on the C-Chain.
+This
-This address will receive the associated balance.
-Make sure to put your controlled address here, as without this you cannot distribute tokens to users for interacting with your chain (tokens are required for paying fees for the transactions).
-For development purposes, you can create a new address on MetaMask and use that here.
+address will receive the associated balance.
+Make sure to put your controlled address here, as
+without this you cannot distribute tokens to users for interacting with your chain (tokens are
+required for paying fees for the transactions).
+For development purposes, you can create a new
+address on MetaMask and use that here.

 ```json
 "chainId": 11111
 ```

-Put a unique number as chain id for your chain.
-Conflicting chain ids can cause problems.
-You can read more about all of these parameters [here](../subnets/customize-a-subnet.md#genesis).
+Put a unique number as ChainID for your chain.
+Conflicting ChainIDs can cause problems.
+You can
+read more about all of these parameters [here](../subnets/customize-a-subnet.md#genesis).

 ## Creating Subnet

-Let's make a file for creating a new Subnet by issuing `buildCreateSubnetTx` on AvalancheJS' `platform` API.
-Two of the interesting arguments of this function are `subnet-owner` and `threshold`.
+Let's make a file for creating a new Subnet by issuing `buildCreateSubnetTx` on AvalancheJS'
+`platform` API.
+Two of the interesting arguments of this function are `subnet-owner` and
+`threshold`.

-Subnet owners control the Subnets by creating signed transactions for adding validators, creating new chains, etc. Whereas the threshold defines the minimum signature required for approving on behalf of all Subnet owners.
-By default it is 1, so will not pass any argument for that, as we have only one Subnet owner.
+Subnet owners control the Subnets by creating signed transactions for adding validators, creating
+new chains, etc. Whereas the threshold defines the minimum signature required for approving on
+behalf of all Subnet owners.
+By default it is 1, so will not pass any argument for that, as we have
+only one Subnet owner.
 Code is well commented for you to understand.

 ```javascript
 const {